luyadev/luya.io/docs/guide/cms/menu.md

             // see if this menu item has a property
             $prop = $event->item->getProperty('propertyIdentifier');
             if ($prop) {
-                // if yes, and the method of this provery evaulates whether visible or not, show/hide the item
+                // if yes, and the method of this property evaluates whether visible or not, show/hide the item
                 $event->setVisible($prop->isItemVisible());
             }
         }